ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/09-forms.md

 ## **Error Handling**

-To trigger errors, the "hasError" class name should be included in the inputs's parent div.
+* To trigger errors, the "hasError" class name should be appended to the inputs's parent div.
 This feature is currently only available for the "select" and "text" inputs.

-Our script library includes a function that can be used to dynamically append error class names to these divs.
+* Our script library includes a function that can be used to dynamically append error class names to these divs and show corresponding error messages.
+The function looks for 2 parameters, (1) the name of the input and (2) error message to be shown.

-Before checking and triggering errors, please use the "clearErrors" function to clear the form of previous errors.
+* Before checking and triggering errors, you should use the "clearErrors" function to clear the form of previous errors.
+This function looks for the form DOM object to be passed in to work correctly.

 ### **Code**
 ```